FoxSamu/json/README.md

 try {
     JsonNode tree = json.parse(new File("json/file.json"));
     // Read data from tree
-} catch (JsonSyntaxException | FileNotFoundException exc) {
+} catch (IOException exc) {
     // Handle your exceptions appropriately
 }
 ```

 The method will return a `JsonNode` instance, or throw a checked `JsonSyntaxException` when parsing fails.
-When parsing
-a `File`, a `FileNotFoundException` could also occur.
-Any other `IOException` that occurs is thrown as
-an `UncheckedIOException`, they are usually fatal.
-Catch an `UncheckedIOException` if you want to handle those
-too.
+Most often, other `IOException`s can occur as well.
+You should handle these appropriately.

 ### Serializing